hijkzzz/noisy-mappo/README.md

 # Noisy-MAPPO
 Codes for [Policy Perturbation via Noisy Advantage Values for Cooperative Multi-agent Actor-Critic methods](https://arxiv.org/abs/2106.14334).
 This repository is heavily based on https://github.com/marlbenchmark/on-policy.
-In this study we find that noise perturbation of the Value function can effectively improve the performance of MAPPO in SMAC.
+In this study we find that noise perturbation of the Advantage function can effectively improve the performance of MAPPO in SMAC.

 ## Environments supported: